IthacaThings/ttn-multitech-cm/README.md

 unreachable except via the USB serial console.
 So double check the values you set.

+Also note that changing an interface to/from DHCP will require a manual reboot of the Conduit after applying the Ansible configuration.

 ## Set a secure root password
 Ansible uses ssh keys to access the Conduit for configuation.
 But it is very important that you change the root password (which by default